Stratus-Security/Subdominator/ReadMe.md

 # Subdominator 🚀

+> [!NOTE]
+> Please be aware this is a fork of the original Subdominator from Stratus-Security.
+> This fork has some updates: 🌟
+> - Verbose mode updated; Subdominator only prints extra information in verbose mode (it is silent by default)
+> - It's performance upgraded; HTTP retries are downscaled from 3 to 1 to boost performance
+> - Ready made binaries for [Windows, Linux and macOS](https://github.com/topscoder/Subdominator/releases/latest)

 ## Welcome to the Subdominator Club!
 Meet **Subdominator**, your new favourite CLI tool for detecting subdomain takeovers.
 It's designed to be fast, accurate, and dependable, offering [a significant improvement over other available tools](https://www.stratussecurity.com/post/the-ultimate-subdomain-takeover-tool).